Kylee Guy still determined to get justice for husband Scott Guy's murder

 And, in an exclusive interview with the Sunday programme she said the killer is still out there and she has just one message for that person.

 "You are a coward.
-If you can live with yourself for doing this - taking a father away from his children, who was a good man - you are a coward".
+If you can live with yourself for doing this - taking a father away from his children, who was a good man - you are a coward."

 Dairy farmer Scott Guy was only 31 when he was gunned down at the end of his driveway near Feilding on July 8, 2010.

-He and Kylee had a young son, Hunter, and Kylee was pregnant with their second son, Drover.
+He and Kylee had a young son, Hunter, and Kylee was heavily pregnant with their second son, Drover.

 In the Sunday interview she described lying in bed with Hunter when she heard a noise and saw a truck at the end of the driveway.